5ujinKang/Paper-Wiki/OSDI/25/Extending Applications Safely and Efficiently.md

   1. uses lightweight approaches : provide extension safety & isolation
       - for safety : Uses extended Berkeley Packet Filter (eBPF) style verification => 0 runtime overhead
       - for isolation : uses ERIM-style intraprocess hardware-supported isolation => minimal overhead
-  2. introduces concealed extention entries : improve efficiency by eliminating runtime overhead from extension entries that are not in use by a running process
+  2. introduces concealed extension entries : improve efficiency by eliminating runtime overhead from extension entries that are not in use by a running process
-  - fully compatible with with eBPF -> can extend both the kernel & applications
+  - fully compatible with eBPF -> can extend both the kernel & applications

 <br> <br>